-WEEK 9 HALF MARATHON 2019 with SAINTS DAYS 5K & 10K Training Plan STARTS
+WEEK 9 HALF SAINTS DAYS 5K & 10K Training Plan Starts

 And here we are now, running and walking races on that day as well!
-Enjoy your ability to compete on this day earned by hard work and perseverance, the post-race revelry, and the promise of spring.
-Get your green on and celebrate.
+Enjoy your readiness to compete on this day, earned by hard work and perseverance, as well as the post-race revelry. .

 RUN & MOVE HAPPY!